digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

   Value serializedAuthors = authorsAttribute.toValue(f -> DamlList.of(f.stream().map(Text::new).collect(Collectors.<Value>toList())));

-The conversion of the Java ``List`` and ``Optional`` types similarly require that the Java Bindings types `DamlList`_ and `DamlOptional`_ are converted to it's Java equivalent and then all the contained elements are converted to Java types.
+The conversion of the Daml containers types such `DamlOptional`_, `DamlList`_, `DamlMap`_ similarly requires that the type is converted to it's Java equivalent and then all the contained elements are converted to Java types.

 .. code-block:: java